 Here are some healthy serving ideas:

-This delicious autumn salad is a great way to eat fruits and vegetables during the fall.
+This pear mango salsa is a great way to eat fruits and vegetables during the fall.
 (English

 , and Chinese